 Two weeks prior to the final exam, students will present their committee with the written dissertation.
 A complete guide to the writing of the dissertation is available from The Graduate School and should be consulted for stylistic requirements.
 The document is called: Format Guidelines for Doctoral Dissertations.
 It is expected that the student's advisor will have read and approved the dissertation prior to its submission to the committee.
-The final exam meeting will be just to the student's committee and will include an oral presentation by the student (30-40 minutes long, providing an overview and synthesis of the dissertation chapters), followed by a discussion of the research involving questions for the student, and will conclude with the evaluation of the dissertation.
-If the committee judges the dissertation to be satisfactory it can be approved at this meeting; although final corrections, revisions, or editing may be requested.
+The oral presentation associated with the final exam meeting can be conducted in one of two ways, up to the discretion of the student and advisor: (1) The oral presentation can be given to the student's committee only (ca. ~ 40 minutes long, providing an overview and synthesis of the dissertation chapters), followed by a discussion of the research involving questions for the student, and will conclude with the evaluation of the dissertation.
+The student is then required to give an additional, public seminar at the CBG following a successful defense (conditional or unqualified pass).
+(2) The second way is for the oral presentation and the public presentation to occur at the same time, immediately before the defense.
+If the committee judges the dissertation to be satisfactory it can be approved at this meeting, although final corrections, revisions, or editing are likely to be requested.
 The committee's decision is recorded on the PhD Examination Committee Report form.
-Possible outcomes are: an unqualified pass, a conditional pass requiring no re-examination but revisions, a mandatory re-examination, or a failure to pass the exam.
-Students may arrange the public seminar of their dissertation if they receive an unqualified or conditional pass (see section below).
+Possible outcomes are: an unqualified pass, a conditional pass requiring no re-examination but revisions, a mandatory reexamination, or a failure to pass the exam.
 The committee will set a deadline for making any required revisions and indicate the consequences for not meeting the deadlines.

-Consequences could include but are not limited to academic probation, or re-examination.
-If a student has not turned in the revised dissertation within a year after the final exam, the student may be required to re-defend the dissertation and incorporate discussion of all newly published data in the area of study.
+Consequences could include but are not limited to academic probation or re-examination.
+If a student has not turned in the revised dissertation within a year after the final exam, the student may be required to re-defend the dissertation and incorporate discussion of all newly published research in the area of study.